-The OPEN Inclusion Network is an internal global employee network formed around the support of lesbian, gay, bisexual, and transgender (LGBT) communities.
+The OPEN Inclusion Network (LGBTQIA Employee Network) is an internal global employee network formed around the support of lesbian, gay, bisexual, and transgender (LGBTQIA) communities.

-The Inclusion Network’s progressive approach to LGBT issues is widely recognized.
-Guidehouse is among Human Rights Campaign’s Best Places to Work for LGBT Equality, and we have earned a 100 percent rating for 11 consecutive years on HRC’s Corporate Equality Index.
+The Inclusion Network’s progressive approach to LGBTQIA issues is widely recognized.
+Guidehouse is among the Human Rights Campaign’s Best Places to Work for LGBT Equality, and we have earned a 100 percent rating for 11 consecutive years on the HRC’s Corporate Equality Index.

 National Pride Month (June)

-OPEN celebrates National Pride Month each June with networking and awareness activities, including participating in the Chicago, DC, and Indianapolis Pride parades.
-Past celebrations have included webinars on an analysis of the U.S. Supreme Court Ruling on Marriage Equality; a conversation with Breanna Sinclairé, the first openly transgender woman to study and graduate from the San Francisco Conservatory of Music; and the pursuit of inclusion, presented by Annise Parker, the first openly gay mayor of a major U.S. city (Houston).
+OPEN celebrates National Pride Month each June with networking and awareness activities, including participating in Pride parades in such cities as Chicago, DC, and Indianapolis.
+Past celebrations have included webinars on an analysis of the U.S. Supreme Court Ruling on Marriage Equality; a conversation with Breanna Sinclairé, the first openly transgender woman to study and graduate from the San Francisco Conservatory of Music; and the pursuit of inclusion, presented by Annise Parker, the first openly gay mayor of Houston, TX.